Navigation

 (click any section)

-An appraisal is an opinion of value by a licensed real estate appraiser.
-Mortgage lenders hire appraisers for home purchase loans, refinancing, HELOC loans, and many other loan products.
+An appraisal is a professional estimate of a home's value provided by a licensed real estate appraiser.
+Mortgage lenders typically require appraisals for various loan types, including home purchase loans, refinancing, and HELOCs (Home Equity Line of Credit), among others.

-How Does a Real Estate Appraiser Determine Value?
+How Does a Real Estate Appraiser Determine Appraised Value?

 What is An Appraisal Contingency?

-When a home does not appraise at the contract sales price, it can cause a deal to fall apart.
-This is a scenario that buyers and sellers have to understand before entering into a contract.
+When a home doesn’t appraise for the contract price, it can create a real roadblock, and sometimes deals can fall through because of it.
+This is why it’s crucial for both buyers and sellers to understand this potential issue before signing a contract.

 How Does An Appraisal Gap Guarantee Clause Work?

-Appraisal gap coverage guarantees the seller that the buyer will cover the difference between the appraised value and the contract price.
+That’s where an appraisal gap clause comes in.
+This clause means the buyer agrees to cover the gap between the appraised value and the contract price.

 When is an Appraisal Gap Clause Helpful?